Yoga Therapy Services

 Sometimes what presents as a physical pain can be deeply rooted in an imbalanced pattern of holding, alignment issues or even in a more mental or emotional stressor or lifestyle imbalance.

-IAYT-Certified Yoga Therapists, or C-IAYTs, are highly trained professionals who meet or exceed our established international standards.
+IAYT-Certified Yoga Therapists, or C-IAYTs, are highly trained professionals who meet or exceed established international standards. visit IAYT.org

 I look forward to learning more about how I can assist you to feel better in your body through yoga therapy.